 The humidity(o) and temp(o) data are associated with the coordinate values time(o), lat(i), lon(i), and alt(i), where i = stationIndex(o) is a zero-based index indicating which time series.
 Thus, time(0), humidity(0) and temp(0) belong to the element of the station dimension that is indicated by stationIndex(0); time(1), humidity(1) and temp(1) belong to element stationIndex(1) of the station dimension, etc.

 The variable, stationIndex , is identified as the index variable by having an attribute with name of instance_dimension whose value is the instance dimension (station in this example).
-The variable bearing the instance_dimension attribute must have the flat dimension (obs in this example) as its single dimension, and must be type integer.
-This variable implicitly assigns the station to each value of any variable having the flat dimension.
-The flat dimension need not be the netCDF unlimited dimension, though it commonly is.
+The variable bearing the instance_dimension attribute must have the sample dimension (obs in this example) as its single dimension, and must be type integer.
+This variable implicitly assigns the station to each value of any variable having the sample dimension.
+The sample dimension need not be the netCDF unlimited dimension, though it commonly is.

 A9.3 Annotated examples: Profile Data